 Mitosis is a type of cell division where one parent cell divides to form two genetically identical daughter cells.
-In humans, this means
+In humans, this means the parent cells have 46 chromosomes and the daughter cells each have 46 chromosomes.

-Mitosis is essential for an organism to grow or to repair damage.
+Mitosis is essential for an organism to grow or repair damage.
 In humans, intestine cells replace themselves every 4 days, skin cells every 3 weeks and bones every 7-10 years.
 This means the body is constantly undergoing mitosis and cytokinesis.